All Episodes

 There's no way this could happen.

-And so you know I'm yet it did.
+And so, you know, it did.

-It did, and it is, and as you and I speak, the regime is saying everything's fine.
+And as you and I speak, the regime is saying everything's fine.

-It's now been fixed and it's working just fine.
+It's now been fixed, and it's working just fine.

 They are lying through their teeth about it.